-The Vector 1 is a single loop, analogue/addressable fire alarm control panel equipped with sixteen zones.
-It has been designed In accordance with European standards EN54-2 and EN54-4 Fire Detection and Alarm systems-Control and Indicating Equipment.
+The Vector is a multi loop, analogue/addressable fire alarm control panel which may be equipped with up to 64 fire zones and 16 non fire zones.
+It has been designed In accordance with European standards EN54-2 and EN54-4 Fire Detection and Alarm systems Control and Indicating Equipment.